Arab Society for Certified Accountants

-ASCA is a non-profit professional association that aims to advance the profession of accounting, management, and related disciplines in the countries of the Arab League.
+The Arab Society for Certified Accountants (ASCA) is a non-profit professional association that aims to advance the profession of accounting, management, and related disciplines in the countries of the Arab League.
 ASCA also aims to maintain the professional independence of accountants and their protection through the application of professional supervisory measures as a way to elevate the professions of accounting and auditing.

 Establishment

 The Arab Society for Certified Accountants (ASCA) was established in 1984 by a group of elite Arab accountants.
 ASCA is chaired by Mr. Talal Abu-Ghazaleh the Chairman of the Talal Abu-Ghazaleh Organization (TAGorg).
 ASCA is a non-profit professional accounting association which aims at advancing the profession of accounting, management and related disciplines in the countries of the Arab League.
 ASCA also aims to maintain the professional independence of accountants and their protection through the application of professional supervisory measures as a way to elevate the professions of accounting and auditing.